pexip/os-bind9/doc/arm/reference.rst

 started.
 See the description of :term:`size`.

-The following options are deprecated in favor of setting the operating system resource limits from the operating system and/or process supervisor, should not be used, and will be rendered non-operational in a future release.
+The following options are deprecated in favor of setting the operating system resource limits from the operating system and/or process supervisor.
+They should not be used and will be rendered non-operational in a future release.

 .. namedconf:statement:: coresize